Racetrack operators explore options to add casino

 The operators of a locally owned horse-racing operation are exploring options to establish a casino in Hastings in the area of the Adams County Fairgrounds, 947 S. Baltimore Ave.

-Breann Becker, president of FairPlay Park, presented three basic proposals to the Adams County Agricultural Society at its meeting Tuesday evening.
+Breann Becker, president of FairPlay Park, presented three basic proposals to the Adams County Agricultural Society at its meeting April 13.
 She said she is willing to work together to come to an agreement that will benefit both parties.

 As one of Nebraska’s six licensed horse racetracks, FairPlay Park (operated by Hastings Exposition & Racing at the Adams County Fairgrounds) can add casino gambling to its operation thanks to the passage of Initiatives No. 429, 430 and 431 by the state’s voters in November 2020.